 If the microphones detect any other type of sound, it is automatically blocked from making it any further.

-The advanced ZoomTalk microphones have a pick-up range of 10 feet.
+The advanced ZoomTalk microphones have a pick-up range of 100 feet.
 This makes it ideal for the slightly bigger conference rooms.
-In comparison, the smaller Jabra Speak 510 has only 6.

 However, keep in mind that the Speak 810 is optimized for human speech.
 That is, it is not very good for music.
 The sound comes out high-pitched and shallow.
 This is a common thing to consider when it comes to business speakerphones.